L3AK-TEAM/ctf-writeups/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=30&duration=3000&pause=750&color=F73333&width=435&lines=picoCTF+Write+ups+%3C3)](https://git.io/typing-svg)

 This is a writeup for a collection of PicoCTF challenges.
-The challenges can be found on the [picoCTF Website ](https://picoctf.com/)
+The challenges can be found on the [picoCTF](https://picoctf.com/)